CepeshIII/ZigZagClone/README.md

 🌀 ZigZag Clone – Unity Game Project

 This is a ZigZag-style runner game I created as part of the "Master C# Programming from A to Z" course — specifically in Section 26: UNITY - Building a Zig Zag Clone With Unity.
-📚 About the Course

-The course covers a wide range of C# and .NET concepts, including:

-    C# (Beginner to Advanced)

-    Object-Oriented Programming (OOP)

-    Clean Code practices

-    .NET Framework

-    LINQ, WPF, Generics

-    Unit Testing

-    Game development with Unity

 🎮 Game Overview

 This project is a fast-paced runner where the player controls a warrior character navigating a narrow zigzag path.
 The player can switch the direction between two angles by tapping or clicking, challenging their timing and focus to avoid falling off.